-Dr Poonam is working as an Assistant Professor of English at SRM Institute of Science and Technology, Kattankulathur.
+Dr Poonam is an Assistant Professor and Research Supervisor, from the Department of English and Foreign Languages, SRM Institute of Science and Technology, Kattankulathur.
 She has cleared the NET conducted by UGC.
 She has presented papers at National and International Conferences and published papers in Scopus-indexed journals.
-Her specialization includes Semiotics, Feminism, Culture Studies, Partition Studies and American Literature.
+Her specialization includes Semiotics, Feminism, Cultural Studies, Partition Studies, and American Literature.
 She is an ardent academician who strives for perfection in her academic pursuits.